ucscGenomeBrowser/kent/src/product/installer/README.md

     sudo bash browserSetup.sh minimal hg38

-If the genome browser is still too slow you have to mirror all tables of a genome assembly.
+If the genome browser is still too slow then you will need to mirror all tables of a genome assembly.
 By default rsync is used for the download.
 Alternatively you can use UDR, a UDP-based fast transfer protocol (option: -u).

     sudo bash browserSetup.sh -u mirror hg38

-A successful run of `mirror` will also cut the connection to UCSC: no tables or files are downloaded anymore from the UCSC servers on-the-fly.
+A successful run of `mirror` will also cut the connection to UCSC: no tables or files are downloaded on-the-fly anymore from the UCSC servers.
 To change the remote on-the-fly loading, specify the option -o (offline) or -f (on-the-fly).
+If you are planning on keeping sensitive data on your mirror, you will want to disable on-the-fly loading, like so:

+    sudo bash browserSetup.sh -o

-In the case of hg19, the full assembly download is 7TB big.
-To cut this down to up to 2TB or even less, use the -t option, e.g.
+In the case of hg19, the full assembly download is ~7TB.
+To cut this down to up to 2TB or even less, use the -t option:

     sudo bash browserSetup.sh -t noEncode mirror hg19

+For a full list of -t options, see the [All options](#all-options) section  or run the script with no arguments.

 When you want to update all CGIs and fully mirrored assemblies, you can call the script with the `update` parameter like this:

     sudo bash browserInstall.sh update

-Minimal mirrors, so those that have never mirrored a full assembly, should not use the update command, but rather just re-run the minimal command, as it will just update the minimal tables.
+Minimal mirrors (those that have never mirrored a full assembly) should not use the update command, but rather just re-run the minimal command, as it will just update the minimal tables.
 You may want to add this command to your crontab, maybe run it every day, so your local tables stay in sync with UCSC: